JeremiahKaren/35percent.github.io/_posts/2019-02-14-delays-and-delancey.md

 It might be argued that through this whole tortuous saga that Delancey 'listening' and responding to the community's concerns.
 An alternative explanation is that it is a well-rehearsed developer tactic- offer as little as you gain get away with, and then make only those improvements you are forced to concede.
 Delaying the delivery of the hard-one 116 social rented units for at least 9 years employs the same delaying tactic (OR link).

 To sum up, we have little doubt that had Delancey presented the improved scheme that it presented to the planning committee on 3 July 2019 at the very first scheduled planning committee meeting, back on 18 December 2017, it would have been approved and any legal challenge long resolved.
-Delancey could then have saved the crocodile tears it is currently shedding on behalf of traders.
+Delancey could then have saved the crocodile tears it is currently shedding on behalf of the traders.